 - Improving the filtration of recirculated air.
 Theaters should consider upgrading filters in HVAC systems to a minimum of MERV-13 filters, which capture a higher percentage of airborne particles than the standard MERV-8 filters.
 In systems that deploy a pre-filter/final filter system, a MERV-13 can be used as the final filter in combination with a MERV-8.
 Consult with your HVAC company before changing your filter.

 - Disabling demand control ventilation (DCV) systems and extending HVAC operating hours to ensure proper dilution of airborne virus and other pollutants.
 Demand control ventilation systems are designed to deliver only enough outdoor air for the number of occupants actually in a building, rather than the number of occupants the building was designed for.
 These systems measure carbon dioxide (CO2), of which humans are the main source indoors, as a proxy for occupancy and then adjust the amount of outdoor air ventilation based on current occupancy.
-This adjustment of ventilation can result in periods when minimal fresh air is being delivered to spaces, leading to less dilution or displacement of any airborne virus present and higher risk of airborne viral transmission.
-Disabling demand control ventilation systems would reduce this risk of airborne viral transmission.
+This adjustment of ventilation can result in periods when minimal fresh air is being delivered to spaces, leading to less dilution or displacement of any airborne virus present.
+Disabling demand control ventilation systems may help reduce this risk of airborne viral transmission.
 Likewise, energy-saving practices, such as restricting the hours of HVAC operations, may result in reductions in outdoor air supply that could pose a risk for occupants of the space during non-operational hours.
 Consequently, it is important to make sure that HVAC system operating hours extend to cover any hours when people may be in a building, as well as some buffer hours before and after the building is occupied each day.

 - Ensuring proper ventilation in all occupied areas of the building.
 Indoor spaces such as lobbies, scene shops, dressing rooms, classrooms, and all other areas of the building should be provided with sufficient ventilation relative to the maximum potential occupancy at any given point in time.